GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/data-formatting.md

 }
 ```

-Then, set the custom formatter in the `Appearance` config:
+Finally, set the custom formatter in the `Appearance` config:
 ```swift
 // Set the custom formatter in the Appearance config Appearance.default.formatters.userLastActivity = CustomUserLastActivityFormatter()